winglessOracle/minishell/tester/README.md

 The script cleans up the output and trace folders before each execution of the code.
 The `-c` flag can be passed to clean up all output files.
 The script also includes a commented-out `trap` command that can be used to ensure that the temporary directory is always cleaned up if the script crashes.

+## CODAM notes for eval
+Redirects to exisiting files in MacOs are not allowed default.
+In other Linus systems this is not the case. we choose to take the Linux approach and allow overwriting existing files.
+To modify the behaviour in bash to meet our version change the noclobber setting: 'set +o noclobber'.